tlgadrkn/rest-countries-react/README.md

 # Contributing <br>

 I give importance to people's feedbacks, suggestions.
-Any contribution are greatly appreciated.
+Any contribution greatly appreciated.

 In order to contribute, Please: